PurwadhikaDev/BernoulliGroup_JC_DS_OL_14_FinalProject_Remedial/README.md

 $$

 Dengan F.05 Score yang tinggi, manajemen hotel memiliki kesempatan untuk mengambil tindakan proaktif untuk mencegah kehilangan pelanggan dengan menawarkan opsi rebooking atau reschedule.
 Hal ini membantu hotel dalam mempertahankan pendapatan dan loyalitas pelanggan, sehingga membuat model prediksi `booking cancellation` menjadi alat yang efektif untuk membuat strategi manajemen hotel.

+## Research Questions
+### Cancellation
+  - How many bookings were canceled?
+  - Which month have the highest number of cancelations?

+### Guest
+  - Where do the guests come from?
+  - Which are the most busy month?
+  - How long do people stay at the hotels?

+### Market Segment
+  - Bookings by market segment?

 ## Description of Features